Feeling Drained? Choose the Right Battery for Your Trolling Motor

 Check the battery fluids.
 If it gets low, top off the battery with distilled water.
 This is a critical step to prevent the lead plates from being exposed to air, which could result in corrosion.
 Once there's enough internal corrosion, it'll eventually cause the death of a battery, which is almost impossible to save.

 Invest in a good quality charger.
-It's important to be aware of what your battery is doing, so make a habit to charge after each use.
+It's important to be aware of what your battery is doing, so make a habit of charging after each use.
 In the off-season, charge once a month.

 On a side note, I've had customers try to charge batteries with the main motor while driving back to the harbor, which is normally only 10 to 15 minutes.
 This is not nearly enough time to give a proper charge.
 Don't fall into a false sense of security that your batteries are charged.